-Our preentry inreach consists of three newsletters, read by close to half the Wisconsin prison population and some in the federal system.
-Our The Community newsletter consists of decarceration news, resources, and insights.
-Our Keep Moving Forward newsletter consists of personal development tools and commentary designed specifically for people who are incarcerated.
-And our financial health newsletter is created in partnership with the Urban Economic Development Association.
-We are also very excited about our new project with industry and business partners to create a variety of career literature and assistance to help those in prison prepare for careers they actually have an interest in and an aptitude for, and for which there are less legal, financial, and bureaucratic obstacles in their way.
-It will be a customized approach to career preparation for those incarcerated that has neither happened before or is possible without our direct and constant connections to those inside.
+Our preentry consists of newsletters, read by close to half the Wisconsin prison population and a number of people incarcerated in the federal system.
+Our newsletter consists of justice reform news, resources, financial and career prep insights, encouragement, and personal development tools and commentary designed specifically for people who are incarcerated.
+We are also very excited about our Custom Career project with professionals as mentors, industry and business partners, and student volunteers to create a variety of career info packets and ongoing personalized assistance to help those in prison prepare for careers they actually have an interest in, an aptitude for, and have resources and skillset to do.
+It will be a degree of prep for incarcerated people that has neither happened before or is possible without our direct and constant connections to those inside as credible messengers.

 Our uncomfortable outreach consists of the Correct the Narrative Campaign, which promotes the successes, humanity, and agency of people with criminal records in communities that are more indifferent and antagonistic to people with criminal records.
 The strategy to get to where we are in reentry and justice reform efforts has taken a different approach and commitment than it will take to get to the type of future we envision regarding true safety and justice.
 Collaboration and reaching far outside our circles and communities to connect with others is the only way to get to the future we envision regarding true safety and justice.
 Visit our Correct the Narrative Campaign page for more info and videos from events and interviews that illuminate so powerfully why the fears and biases surrounding people who break the law need to be corrected.
 But we are also getting this content to currently and formerly incarcerated people to correct the narrative we often have about ourselves.
 We are MUCH more than our pasts and crimes and evidence of that from others who went before us is powerfully encouraging and life-changing.